nickyanga/odin-recipes/README.md

 # Odin recipes

-This is a project to showcase my knowledge on how anchor tags and image tag work.
+This is a project to showcase my knowledge on how anchor tags work.